 In the box, we have the keyboard itself covered in a plastic cover, plastic keycap puller, metal switch puller, USB Type c cable (braided) and ofcourse user manual.

-Geek GK61 has an ABS plastic housing, an internal metal plate that makes it sturdy and gives minimal flex.
+Geek GK61 has ABS plastic housing, and an internal metal plate that makes it sturdy and gives minimal flex.